daattali/beautiful-jekyll/_posts/2019-02-21-Project-Initiation -Business- Analysis-Activities.md

 ## Why it is used?

-A business case is used to identify and highlight problems or opportunities that a business can take.
+A business case is used to identify and highlight **problems** or **opportunities** that a business can take.
 And then the different options they have and the recommended solution by the person that's creating the business case.
-Ultimately, it's the driver of projects.
+Ultimately, it's the **driver** of projects.
 Many companies will start projects solely from business cases that are written.
 So they make their employees write business cases and that gets put in front of a decision-making committee, a person, a group where they're saying 'OK, here's all the business cases now, on what ones make sense.

-Why is a business case used, is really used to convince decision-makers of a certain course of action?
-So, a business case is done to identify the problem, layout potential solutions and their cost and their benefits, but the big thing is the recommendation, right, that person is driving and saying 'here is what we should be doing and here's how we should be solving this problem and we should be taking action to do that, and here's why so it's kind of almost a sales technique to sell the business and investing money into solving that particular problem or working towards achieving that particular opportunity.
+Business case is really used to **convince decision-makers** of a certain course of action.
+So, a business case is done to **identify the problem**, layout potential **solutions** and their **cost** and their **benefits**, but the big thing is the **recommendation**, right, that person is driving and saying 'here is what we should be doing and here's how we should be solving this problem and we should be taking action to do that, and here's why so it's kind of almost a sales technique to sell the business and investing money into solving that particular problem or working towards achieving that particular opportunity.

 ## When it is Used?